Rajatgms/react-shop/Learn.md

-We used Redux and React-Redux to do state management of React Shop Application.
+Used Redux, React-Redux, Redux-Thunk to do state management of React Shop Application.

-- We used Redux HOC approach - mapStateToProps and mapDispatchToProp.
+- Used Redux mapStateToProps and mapDispatchToProp.
+- Used Redux-Thunk middleware to define async action creator and access store at action creator.

 Pros -
 1. Centralized state management.
 2. No prop-drilling.
 3. Business logic at Redux layer such as Fetch API.
 4. No unnecessary component re-render.
+5. Usage of Redux-Thunk add simplicity -

+    a.
+One action creator syntax - Dispatch Action object or async function from container component.

+    b.
+Store can be access in action creator function.

+    c.
+Redux store can be access in action creator hence component no need to map unnecessary state.

+    d.
+Due to `point c` re-rendering of component due to unnecessary state will remove.

 Cons -
 1. Need to configure redux.
 2. Manage Redux - action, reducer and container.
-3. Component need to switch between two patterns -

-    a. `For synchronous action creator - dispatch(action_creator);`

-    b. `For Asynchronous action creator - async_action_creator(dispatch);`

-4. No access of Redux state in action creator hence for state based conditional logic either `pass state from component` or `import and use store.getState`.